AdaCore/gnatstudio/docs/users_guide/tools.rst

 Project Properties
 ------------------

-You configure gnattest's behavior through the GNATtest page in :ref:`The_Project_Properties_Editor`.
+You configure GNATtest's behavior through the GNATtest page in :ref:`The_Project_Properties_Editor`.

 .. _Metrics: